 Why Now?

 APP scams are when a person is tricked into authorizing payment from their account to a fraudster’s account.
 Because it is the genuine customer authorizing the payment, the scam is difficult to detect with traditional fraud management solutions and even more difficult to mitigate.
 Typically, by the time the customer realizes they have been duped, the money is gone.
-With double digit growth expected in instant payments4, the primary transfer channel, and the ever-increasing sophistication of scams, mitigation is crucial.
+With double digit growth expected in instant payments

-The UK’s real-time Faster Payments system was targeted for the new PSR proposal because of its existing model for reimbursing APP scams and because that is where most of the country’s fraud currently occurs5.
-Although the reimbursement rate for victims of APP scams in the UK was an impressive 64% in the first half of 20236, the PSR model further increases protection for the customer.
+The UK’s real-time Faster Payments system was targeted for the new PSR proposal because of its existing model for reimbursing APP scams and because that is where most of the country’s fraud currently occurs

 But customers are not the only ones to suffer loss from payment fraud and need protection.
 Financial organizations pay the price as well – via reimbursements and fines, but also via brand reputation.
-In fact, 36% of organizations experience reputation damage from fraud and 28% report a negative impact on customer loyalty7.
+In fact, 36% of organizations experience reputation damage from fraud and 28% report a negative impact on customer loyalty

 Risks of APP Fraud Reimbursement